Actindo-AG/Documentation/PIM/UserInterface/02a_List.md

   Click this button to go back to the previous step.
 The *Select connections and status* wizard window is displayed.

 - [CANCEL]
-  Click this button to cancel adding multi-connection offers and close the *Select destination attribute sets* wizard window.
+  Click this button to cancel adding multi-connection offers.
+The *Select destination attribute sets* wizard window is closed.

 - [FINALIZE]
-  Click this button to save the multi-connection offers and close the *Select destination attribute sets* wizard window.
+  Click this button to save the multi-connection offers.
+The *Select destination attribute sets* wizard window is closed.